 In the words of famous chef and Eataly partner, Mario Batali, “Hello Boston!
 You have chosen us and we have chosen you!”
-Eataly Boston has finally arrived at the Prudential Center located at 800 Boylston Street, right up the street from the Lenox.
+Eataly Boston has finally arrived at the Prudential Center located at 800 Boylston Street, right up the street from The Lenox in Boston’s Back Bay.
 Spanning over 45,000 square feet, over three floors, it is a huge win for Boston!
 The concept is a fabulous recreation of a typical Italian marketplace, featuring a great Italian wine shop, wonderful cheese, pasta and bread stalls, along with full service restaurants and more casual grab and go eateries, perfect for a quick Back Bay lunch!

 Not to be missed attractions include their incredible cheese case, featuring a rotating selection, including many local favorites- of over 700 varieties.
 All mozzarella and burrata is made on premise with the promise that any variety sold or used in their restaurants is no more than 4 hours old.
 The fresh pasta display is staffed by an artisanal chef, happy to explain which particular type of pasta would be perfect for your evening meal.
 As you ride the escalator from the Boylston entrance, you will be greeted by a custom outfitted Cannoli Cart-the first of its kind in Eataly Nation- offering freshly filled ricotta, chocolate and candied fruit tubes of deliciousness!